Classic-Fortress/server-qwprogs/README.md

 * Overall improved menus.
 * Allow engineer build menu to be opened even while in the air.
 * Engineers can now only dismantle their own buildings.
+* Engineer dismantle messages show how many cells you got back.

 === Changed ===
+* Max 6 active demoman pipes allowed (down from 7).
+* No limit to team pipes/flares/ammoboxes.
+* Engineer can only rotate own sentry.
 * Remove decimals from sentry gun status.
 * Class configs are now executed from /fortress/classes/ subdirectory.
 * Allow team changing.